 Heritage and Built Form Overlays

-There are several Heritage Overlays (HO) and Design & Development Overlays (DDO) applying to land within the suburb that shape the way new development is delivered.
-Heritage Overlays, in particular, provide for the protection of heritage significant buildings and places.
+There are several Heritage Overlays (HO) and Design & Development Overlays (DDO) upon land within the suburb that shape the way new development is delivered.
+Heritage Overlays in particular provide for the protection of heritage significant buildings and places.